-Although this companion text is based on the novella Syra sola, learners don’t need to have read the original!
-This book can exist independently as a FVR reading option.
+Although this companion text is based on the novella Syra sola, you don’t need to have read the original.
+This book can exist independently.

 Information for teachers

 In Syra et animālia we visit many well known places in Rome.
 Character descriptions are given for both humans and animals, and we learn what the different animals were used for in ancient Rome.
 And we learn the Latin names of several wild animals, like the camelēopardalis.

 Aside from providing additional exposure to the vocabulary from the original novellas, the FVR readers support the transition to novellas at higher levels.
 For example, a learner understanding the 29 words of Syra Sola will be in a much better position to read the 58 words of Drūsilla et convīvium magārum after reading the companion text, Syra et animālia (35-85 words).